Milky2018/moonchor/Blog-en.mbt.md

 # Conclusion

 In this article, we've explored the elegance of choreographic programming through moonchor while witnessing MoonBit's powerful expressiveness.
-For deeper insights into choreographic programming, you may refer to Haskell's library [HasChor](https://github.com/gshen42/HasChor), the [Choral language](https://www.choral-lang.org), or [moonchor 的源码](https://github.com/Milky2018/moonchor).
+For deeper insights into choreographic programming, you may refer to Haskell's library [HasChor](https://github.com/gshen42/HasChor), the [Choral language](https://www.choral-lang.org), or [moonchor source code](https://github.com/Milky2018/moonchor).
 To try moonchor yourself, simply install it via the command `moon add Milky2018/moonchor@0.15.0`.